Colour Science & Management

 HDR10

 HDR10 uses the PQ (Perceptual Quantizer) transfer function, encoding absolute luminance values — a code value always represents the same number of nits regardless of the display.
 HDR10 carries static metadata (MaxCLL and MaxFALL — maximum content light level and maximum frame-average light level) which the display uses for tone mapping.
 HDR10 is an open standard and is the baseline HDR format required by every streaming platform.
-Content is delivered in a Rec.2020 container, typically mastered at P3-D65.
+Content is delivered in a Rec.2100 container (Rec.2020 primaries), typically mastered at P3-D65.

 Dolby Vision